 Page

-ORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL MEETING OF

-CKHOLDERS TO BE HELD ON JUNE 9, 2022 1
+STOCKHOLDERS TO BE HELD ON JUNE 9, 2022 1

-STIONS AND ANSWERS ABOUT THE ANNUAL MEETING 2
+QUESTIONS AND ANSWERS ABOUT THE ANNUAL MEETING 2

-What is the purpose of the Annual Meeting?
+Q: What is the purpose of the Annual Meeting?
 2

-Q: 2

-Q: : How do I vote?
+Q: Who is entitled to vote at the Annual Meeting?
 2

-Q: 2
+Q: How do I vote?
+2

-Q: 3
+Q: What is the Reverse Stock Split Proposal and why is it necessary?
+2

-Q: č 3
+Q: What shares may I vote?
+3

+Q: What is the difference between holding shares as a stockholder of record and as a beneficial owner?
+3

-Q: 3
+Q: What are the recommendations of the Board?
+3

-Q: , 3
+Q: What constitutes a quorum at the Annual Meeting?
+3

 Q: What vote is required to approve each proposal?
 4

 Q: What is the effect of abstentions and broker non-votes?
 4

-Q: : May I change my vote?
+Q: May I change my vote?
 4

-Q: : Who is paying for this proxy solicitation?
+Q: Who is paying for this proxy solicitation?
 4

 Q: Am I entitled to dissenters' rights?
 4

 Q: How can I find out the results of the voting at the Annual Meeting?
 4

-SEC URITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 5
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT 5

-MAN NAGEMENT 6
+MANAGEMENT 6

-Board of Directors 7
+Board of Directors 6

-Executive Officers 8
+Executive Officers 7

-Board and Board Committees 9
+Board and Board Committees 8

-Independence of the Board of Directors 9
+Independence of the Board of Directors 8

-Board Committees 9
+Board Committees 8

 Report of the Audit Committee 9

 Nomination of Directors 10

 Board Diversity 10

 Board Leadership Structure 11

 Board Role in Risk Management 11

 Delinquent Section 16(a) Reports 11

 Code of Ethics 12

 Certain Relationships and Related Person Transactions 12

 Policies for Approval of Related Person Transactions 12

 Communications with the Board of Directors 12

 Procedures for Nominating a Director Candidate 12

 EXECUTIVE COMPENSATION 13

 Executive Compensation Overview 13

 Summary Compensation Table for 2021 and 2020 13

 Agreements with Our Named Executive Officers 14

-17

-Outstanding Equity Awards at Fiscal Year-End Table-2021 - /
+Outstanding Equity Awards at Fiscal Year-End Table-2021 17

 Director Compensation 17

 Compensation Risk Assessment 18

 Employee Incentive Plans 18

 2008 Plan 18

 2015 Plan 19

 Types of Awards 19

 Other Plan Features 20

 Amended and Restated Stock Option Plan 20

 2020 Stock Options Plan 21

 PROPOSALS TO BE ACTED UPON AT THE ANNUAL MEETING 22

 PROPOSAL NO. ONE - ELECTION OF DIRECTORS 22

 PROPOSAL NO. TWO - AMENDMENT TO THE AMENDED AND RESTATED CERTIFICATE OF INCORPORATION, AS AMENDED, TO IMPLEMENT A REVERSE STOCK SPLIT OF THE COMPANY'S OUTSTANDING COMMON STOCK 23

 PROPOSAL NO. THREE - RATIFICATION OF INDEPENDENT ACCOUNTING FIRM 27

 PROPOSAL NO. FOUR- TO APPROVE THE ADJOURNMENT OF THE ANNUAL MEETING, IF NECESSARY, TO SOLICIT ADDITIONAL PROXIES IF THERE ARE INSUFFICIENT VOTES AT THE ANNUAL MEETING TO APPROVE PROPOSAL NO. TWO.
 28

 ANNUAL REPORT TO STOCKHOLDERS 29

 OTHER MATTERS 29

 DELIVERY OF DOCUMENTS TO STOCKHOLDERS SHARING AN ADDRESS 29

 STOCKHOLDER PROPOSALS 29

 Appendix A 32